Hackers News Hackers News

 Next Steps for Users

-If you have immediate questions or need assistance assessing your own environment’s security posture, Checkmarx advises opening a direct case through their official Support Portal.
+• If you have immediate concerns or require assistance in assessing your environment’s security, Checkmarx recommends opening a direct case through their official Support Portal.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.